Stochastic perturbations in open chaotic systems: random versus noisy maps: Acknowledgements

 \section{Acknowledgements}

-Useful discussions with J. C. Leit\~ao and T. T\'el are acknowledged.
-T.B. is grateful for a postdoctoral fellowship given by the Max Planck Society.
-This work was also supported by the Hungarian Science Foundation under Grant number OTKA NK100296.
+Useful discussions with J. C. Leit\~ao and T. T\'el are acknowledged. {The authors would like to thank R. Klages for calling their attention to references [23] and [28] after the submission of the manuscript.} T.B. is grateful for a postdoctoral fellowship given by the Max Planck Society.
+This work was also supported by the Hungarian Science Foundation under grant number OTKA NK100296.